Functional Linear Regression with Mixed Predictors: Appendices

 \Cref{assume:joint smooth}(a) allows the functional variables to be partially observed on discrete sample points.
 Importantly, \Cref{assume:joint smooth}(a) can accommodate both fixed and random sampling schemes.
-In particular, suppose the sample points are randomly generated from an unknown distribution on $[0,1]$ with a density function $\mu :[0,1]\to \mathbb R $ such that $\min_{x \in[0,1]}\mu(x)>0$, we have \Cref{assume:joint smooth}(a) holds with high probability.
+In particular, suppose the sample points are randomly generated from an unknown distribution on $[0,1]$ with a density function $\mu: \, [0,1] \to \mathbb R $ such that $\inf_{r \in[0,1]}\mu(r)>0$, we have \Cref{assume:joint smooth}(a) holds with high probability.
 We refer to Theorem 1 of \cite{wang2014falling} for more details.

 To handle the partially observed functional variables, \Cref{assume:joint smooth}(b) imposes the smoothness assumption that $X$, $A^*$ and $\{\beta^*_j\}_{j=1}^p$ can be enclosed by a common superset, the Sobolev space $W^{\alpha,2} $.
+In particular, \eqref{eq:X almost surely} is a commonly used assumption for bivariate function estimation in the functional data analysis literature.
+See for example, \cite{cai2010nonparametric} and \cite{wang2020low} and references therein.
 We emphasize that \Cref{assume:joint smooth}(b) indeed allows different smoothness levels for $X$, $A^*$ and $\{\beta^*_j\}_{j=1}^p$, and only requires that the least smooth space among $X$, $A^*$ and $\{\beta^*_j\}_{j=1}^p$ is covered by $W^{\alpha,2}$.
-We require that $\alpha>1/2$ in \Cref{assume:joint smooth}(b), which is standard for recovering the integral of a function from its observations on discrete sample points in the presence of noise, see for example, Theorem 3.1 of \cite{yuan2016minimax} and Corollary 2 of \cite{raskutti2012minimax}.

 The condition \eqref{eq:X almost surely} requires that the second moment of $\| X\|_{ W^{\alpha, 2}} $ is finite, which implies $X \in W^{\alpha,2}$ almost surely.
 Due to the fact that the functional covariates $\{X_t\}_{t=1}^T$ are partially observed, to derive finite-sample guarantees, we need to establish uniform control over the approximation error